bbauska/Coursera-Bootstrap/README.md

 -   [What is the 3-Tier
     Architecture?](http://www.tonymarston.net/php-mysql/3-tier-architecture.html)

-### Setting up Your Development Environment: Git and Node: Objectives and Outcomes
+<h4>Setting up Your Development Environment: Git and Node: Objectives and Outcomes</h4>

 At the end of this lesson you should have set up Git and Node.js on your computer.
 At the end of this lesson, you will be able to: